 | `content` | `STRING` | ✓ | Full text content to write (UTF-8) |

-**Sandbox** - Sandbox needs **`fileWrite`** (L4). `TOOL_STUDIO_FS_BASE` (default `${user.home}/spring-ai-playground/workspace`) is the workspace root; writes from a chat are confined to a per-conversation subdirectory under it, and the returned `path` is the absolute location actually written.
+**Sandbox** - Sandbox needs **`fileWrite`** (L4). `spring.ai.playground.tool-studio.fs.base-path` (default `${user.home}/spring-ai-playground/workspace`) is the workspace root; writes from a chat are confined to a per-conversation subdirectory under it, and the returned `path` is the absolute location actually written.
 The helper auto-creates parent directories.

 JS source